Homotopy types of spaces of submanifolds of ${\mathbb R}^n$: Spaces of submanifolds and an overview of the proof

 for all $x\in W$ such that $\exp_W\circ f(x)\in W'\cap K$. \item Condition (\ref{bla}) in both definitions says that $f$ is $\epsilon$-close to the zero section in the $C^1$-topology.
 One can instead impose that condition in the $C^\infty$-topology.
 This would give, in the case of $\Psi_d(U)$, the actual definition given by Galatius and Randal-Williams.
-Both definitions give homotopy equivalent spaces. \item When $d=0$, the subspace of $\Psi_0(\bR^n)$ consisting of $0$-submanifolds contained in the unit ball, is the unordered configuration space on the unit ball, whereas that subspace in $\widetilde{\Psi}_0(\bR^n)$ is the Ran space of the unit ball. \end{enumerate} \end{remark}
+This change does not change the weak homotopy type of $\P(\bR^n)$ and $\pp$. \item When $d=0$, the subspace of $\Psi_0(\bR^n)$ consisting of $0$-submanifolds contained in the unit ball, is the unordered configuration space on the unit ball, whereas that subspace in $\Prcero(\bR^n)$ is the Ran space of the unit ball.
+Think now of $S^n$ as the one-point compactification of $\bR^n$, with the north pole as the point at infinity.
+The space $\Prcero(\bR^n)$ is the subspace of the Ran space of $S^n$ consisting on configurations that contain the north pole.
+The space $\Pgcero(\bR^n;\bN\setminus\{0\})$ is the infinite symmetric product of $S^n$ with the north pole as the basepoint. \item There is a natural identification of $\Psi(U)$ with the subspace of $\Pr(U;\bZ)$ of pairs of the form $(W,1)$, and a natural identification of $\Pr(U)$ with the subspace of $\Pr(U;\bZ)$ of pairs of the form $(W,0)$. \end{enumerate} \end{remark}

-\begin{theorem} Let $\ll$ be the subspace of $\pp$, consisting only on unions of parallel affine planes, together with the empty set.
-The inclusion $i\colon \ll\hookrightarrow \pp$ is a homotopy equivalence and the space $\ll$ is weakly contractible. \end{theorem}

-The strategy to construct a homotopy inverse to $i$ will be the following: We continuously change $W$ through a homotopy $H_t$ that ends in a submanifold $V = H_0(W)$ whose tangent planes are close to each other, seen as points in $\Gr_d(\bR^n)$.
-To the submanifold $V$ we can continuously assign a plane $\mu(V)$ obtained by averaging all tangent planes of $V$.
-The plane $\mu(V)$ will have another property: every tangent plane to $V$ is transverse to $\mu(V)^\perp$.
-Finally, we stretch out $V$ in the direction $\mu(V)$, obtaining several parallel copies of $\mu(V)$, one for each point in $\mu(V)^\perp\cap V$.

-\begin{remark}\begin{enumerate} \item The argument here applies as well to give a different proof of the Galatius--Randal-Williams theorem, as the analogous subspace $\cL_d(\bR^n)\subset \P_d(\bR^n)$ is easily seen to be homotopy equivalent to $\Th(\gamma_{d,n}^\perp)$.

-\item The arguments in \cite[\S 3]{GR-W} are enough to show that if one topologises the cobordism category in that paper using the topology $\pp$ instead of $\P_d(\bR^n)$, then its classifying space is contractible.